The current eCommerce situation

 7. Omnichannel retail

-Omnichannel will be a prevailing trend in the eCommerce industry in the upcoming years since this approach focuses on a holistic approach to the overall shopping experience on all channels that your store can offer to customers.
+Omnichannel will be a prevailing eCommerce trend in the retail industry in the upcoming years since this approach focuses on a holistic approach to the overall shopping experience on all channels that your store can offer to customers.

 8. Video marketing